 - Three vowels: a, i, and u which can also be pronounced as a longer vowel ‘ayi’, and 14 consonants: b, d, dh, dj, g, m, n, nh, ng, ny, r, l, w and y.

-- A rich system of noun suffixing (tag endings) to indicate ergative, instrument, possessor, location, movement towards, movement from, etc.
+- A rich system of noun tag endings to indicate who is doing what, with what, possessor, location, movement towards, movement from etc.

-- Verbs have three tenses: present, past and future.
-Other suffixes convey different meanings, such as continuous action, might, or want to.
+- Verbs have three tenses: present, past and future as well as conveying different meanings, such as continuous action, might or want to.

-- Sentences have free word order, although there is a tendency towards agent – object – verb.
+- Sentences have free word order, although there is a tendency towards the order of: ‘doer to’ – ‘done to’ – verb.